-Freedom in Our Lifetime: South Africa’s Struggle explores the history of South Africa and the development of a race-based society, the effects of apartheid on individuals and society, and the decision by some members of the anti-apartheid community to use violence to oppose the government’s policies.
+Students examine the history of South Africa and the development of a race-based society, the effects of apartheid, and the use of violence by some members of the anti-apartheid community.

 - Consider what it was like to live in South Africa under apartheid.